 When it comes to their compliance obligations bankers crave certainty, so the relative dearth of federal cannabis banking guidance leaves too much uncertainty for many banks to overcome.
 But with little in the way of guidance from the federal government, we are seeing other industry players attempt to fill that void.
-Individual institutions, banking and credit union associations, industry expects, technology providers, and others have contributed to an emerging set of “best practices” surrounding banking.
+Individual institutions, banking, and credit union associations, industry experts, technology providers, and others have contributed to an emerging set of “best practices” surrounding banking.

-At the same time, both federal and state bank and credit union examiners are becoming well versed on how to examine institutions banking cannabis businesses.
+At the same time, both federal and state bank and credit union examiners are becoming well versed in how to examine institutions banking cannabis businesses.
 The bottom line is that cannabis banking is too important for the industry to simply wait for Washington to act, and more and more banks are taking notice.

-State owned banking outlook
+State-owned banking outlook

-A number of states have already conducted or are in the process of conducting feasibility studies on creating a state owned and run cannabis bank.
+A number of states have already conducted or are in the process of conducting feasibility studies on creating a state-owned and run cannabis bank.

 Based on our experience, we believe a state-run bank has little to no probability of success in meeting the immediate and growing need of banking access for the cannabis industry.

 Not only would it take a significant amount of time to establish, but even then a state bank is not immune from federal law, including federal money laundering laws, which are the source of the original problem.

 This also is true for de novo (newly founded) institutions that would contain a business plan to service a significant number of cannabis accounts.